Lawyers ask Myanmar to dismiss case vs. Reuters journalists

 - Trump: Military will be sent to the border

-The case has drawn global attention, with high-profile rights lawyer Amal Clooney announcing last week she’s taking it on.
+The court is currently holding preliminary hearings, during which the judge can dismiss the charges.
+The case against the reporters has drawn global attention with high-profile rights lawyer Amal Clooney announcing last week she’s taking it on.

+Than Zaw Aung, one of the reporters’ lawyers, said Wednesday’s hearing concerned the defense’s motion to dismiss the case on the basis that the charges had not been proven.
+He said the prosecution countered that witnesses’ testimony proved they had committed the crimes.

+Prosecution witnesses who have appeared before the court so far have offered confusing and conflicting testimony, lending weight to the belief that the arrests were a clumsy set-up by the government, which is sensitive to any reporting that is critical of its activities in Rakhine.

-The judge is expected to rule next week on Wednesday’s request to have the case dismissed.
+The judge is expected to rule next week on the request to have the case dismissed.

+Wa Lone, responding to a reporter’s question of whether he believed he would soon get his freedom, said “the decision will be made next hearing and we will know for sure, then.”

+“I did not do anything wrong, so I hope I will be free soon,” Kyaw Soe Oo added.